-Do you have: Descriptions No Unexplained productive cough Cough greater than 3 weeks in duration 2.
+Do you have: Descriptions Yes No Unexplained productive cough Cough greater than 3 weeks in duration 2.
 Unexplained fever Persistent temp elevations greater than one month 3.
 Night sweats Persistent sweating that leaves sheets and bedclothes wet 4.
 Shortness of breath/Chest pain Presently having shortness of breath or chest pain 5.
 Unexplained weight loss/appetite loss Loss of appetite with unexplained weight loss 6.
 Unexplained fatigue Very tired for no reason

-The above health statement is accurate will see my doctor and/or the nealth department if my health status ch anges. / / Signature Date Witness • Section B. This is to certify that the above-named passay (IGRA) on// ' ' nterpreted as positive and willcii was read asniiii. willeit was , (b) Had a chest X-ray done on/ /which showed no sign of active inflammatory disease. (c) This person has no symptoms suggestive not indicated. re of active tuberculosis disease.
-A chest X-ray for tuberculosis is / / Licensed Medical Profession nal Date
+The above health statement is accurate nealth department if my health status cl will see my doctor and/or the Signature Date Witness Section B. This is to certify that the above-named property (ICRA) are assay (IGRA) on// nterpreted as positive and wnicn was read asmm. which was (b) Had a chest X-ray done on / (c) This person has no symptoms suggestine not indicated. • / Licensed Medical Professio nal Date